Learn Salem’s History

 Salem Witchcraft Published

-The two-volume Salem Witchcraft by Charles W. Upham is published.
+The two-volume Salem Witchcraft by Charles W. Upham was published, the first comprehensive academic research into the Salem Witch Trials.

 1869